Dusk in an abandoned-by-Eminent-Domain Ghetto – Douala, Cameroon – August 1998

-A pair of mud caked motorcycle taxis pulled up in front of the overgrown, abandoned, dirty white cinder block house in the sweltering Douala ghetto.
+A pair of mud caked motorcycle taxis pulled up in front of the overgrown, abandoned, grimy white cinder block house in the sweltering Douala ghetto.
 Two Anglos in wilted white tuxedos backed off the seats, the younger of the two, athletic, thirtyish with longer hair said something quietly in French to the drivers, paid them, watched them disappear around a corner.
 He looked up, scanned the 12 x 12 two-story structure encased in tropical greenery.
 Hung above the missing door a once colorful sign featured a smiling African woman, her head surrounded by vegetables.
 The abandoned structure, minus the sign, repeated all around them.
-An eminent domain ghost town.

 “This is what economic development looks like in Cameroon, eh?”
-The older Anglo, slender, maybe 40, clean cut and early gray nodded toward the gleaming forest green Ford Expedition pulling up.
+From he older Anglo, slender, maybe 40, clean-cut and early gray.
+He turned, nodded toward the gleaming forest green Ford Expedition pulling up.
 “Nun in a knocking shop.”

 “Part of his act.”